 Protecting the Environment

-Electronic waste is a growing issue throughout the world and will increase by 17.5 per cent in Latin America3 and 19.1 per cent in Colombia between 2012 and 2015.
+Electronic waste is a growing issue througout the world and will increase by 17.5 per cent in Latin America3 and 19.1 per cent in Colombia between 2012 and 2015.
 The GSMA today released a new study4 with the latest national data on efforts to recycle mobile phones, batteries and accessories by the mobile industry.
 This work will support strategies for the Government’s Green Agenda for Recycling in Colombia.

 National mobile operators today committed to support e-waste initiatives from the Ministry of Environment and Sustainable Development and MinTIC by launching a public awareness campaign through traditional and digital media platforms, encouraging citizens to support the separation and collection of e-waste.